Drug Evaluation Committee 2016-41 Submission of Notification Document Concerning Discontinuation of Development

 (2)The date on which three years have elapsed since the discontinuation or termination of the clinical trial

-In addition, ICH-GCP 5.5.12 stipulates that it is the responsibility of the sponsor to notify the investigator and site in writing regarding record retention.
+In addition, ICH-GCP 5.5.12 stipulates that it is the responsibility of the sponsor to notify the investigator and Investigator Site in writing regarding the retention of records.